Awesome: Who Wants to Be a Superhero?

-Probably his greatest moment was the convict challenge.
-His Secret Task (hugging the convict three times) was probably the hardest one and whereas Major Victory and Fat Mama tried to sneak their Secret Task in, Feedback chose not to hug the convict until they had a genuine mutual understanding of one another.
+- Probably his greatest moment was the convict challenge.
+His Secret Task (hugging the convict three times) was probably the hardest one (and the other contestants seemed to think so since it was the last one to be picked) and whereas Major Victory and Fat Mama tried to sneak their Secret Task in, Feedback chose not to hug the convict until they had a genuine mutual understanding of one another.
 And he did it!

-Monkey Woman: Those dogs are going to have to kill me before I stop.
+Monkey Woman: I disappointed Stan in the last challenge, but he gave me another chance, and this is it.
+Those dogs are going to have to kill me before I stop.

 - In the same attack dog challenge, Ty'Veculus managed to get the fastest time, 16 seconds, with Major Victory not far behind at 17 seconds.

 - The fact that Iron Enforcer put forth enough of a strong showing that after being eliminated, he was chosen to be the supervillain.
 Hey, if you can't win every boy's dream of being a superhero, you can have just as much fun being the hammy bad guy!

 - The "crossing the building to save a damsel in distress" challenge was a rare moment of awesome for all the contestants, because it was the only challenge in the whole first season that nobody failed!
 In fact, Stan Lee had to make up the "self-nomination" challenge on the spot so he could still come up with a reason to eliminate someone.

 - In fact, the damsel in distress challenge could also be interpreted as a Crowning Moment of Awesome for Lemuria in particular, since she has a phobia of heights and still managed to pass the challenge.